ptv-logistics/Log4ALA/README.md

  If true workspaceId and SharedKey can leave empty.</br>
  <b>ingestionIdentityLogin</b></br>
  To use system or user managed identity login on Azure resources set to true - default is true.</br>
- If true tenanteId, appId and appSecret can leave empty.</br>
+ If true tenanteId, appId and appSecret for the service principal can leave empty.</br>
  <b>logType</b></br>
  The Custom table name without _CL</br>![workspaceId/SharedKey](https://raw.githubusercontent.com/ptv-logistics/Log4ALA/master/table.png).</br>
  <b>ingestionApiGzip</b></br>